A MOMENT OF ME

 I'm trying really hard to get work at the moment.
 I'm a trained makeup artist.
 I'd love to get into perfumery and cosmetics.
 Beauty is within, and it is important to know that.
 But if you are into makeup, you can make someone's day if you sell someone the right amazing foundation or a perfume that a husband's going to bring his wife.
 That's really what I'd love to do.
 Later on I'd love to get into special effects makeup, but I've got some study to do to get there first.

 It's very hard work as a disabled writer doing plays.
 It takes me five years to get one staged.
-The difficulty lies in the solitary nature of being disabled, where playwriting relies on networking and collaboration and promotion.
+The difficulty lies in the solitary nature of being disabled, while playwriting relies on networking and collaboration and promotion.
 As a result of my circumstance, I live quite a solitary life, so it is hard for me to connect into the theatre making professional world.
 So there are a number of barriers that make theatre making particular difficult for me.
 But I persevere because I am incredibly passionate about theatre making.

 [ Learn more about Michèle's work here: